PGamerX-Legacy/Privacy/blacksheep.md

 More specifically, we may need to process your data or share your personal information in the following situations:

-    Business Transfers.
-We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
+    AI functions.
+The API we use to provide our Artificial Intelligence services work with the maximum privacy policy possible, so your data is always safe.

 4. HOW LONG DO WE KEEP YOUR INFORMATION?

 In Short:  We keep your information for as long as necessary to fulfill the purposes outlined in this privacy notice unless otherwise required by law.

 We will only keep your personal information for as long as it is necessary for the purposes set out in this privacy notice, unless a longer retention period is required or permitted by law (such as tax, accounting or other legal requirements).
-No purpose in this notice will require us keeping your personal information for longer than 90 days.
+No purpose in this notice will require us keeping your personal information for longer than 2 days.

-When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.
+When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize such information, or, if this is not possible (for example, because your personal information has been stored in backup logs), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

 5. HOW DO WE KEEP YOUR INFORMATION SAFE?